kompote/sbrts/README.md

 In case you only use a text editor (Gedit, VIM) there's just a few things to know:

-- To generate Makefiles, go into "build/" and do "cmake ..", this will call CMake using the "CMakelists.txt" file in the parent directory ("..") of build/ (the root directory of the project) but will generate all the build files needed into "build/", this way you'll not pollute the main directory with generated build files.
+- To generate Makefiles, make a directory at the repository's parent directory, call it build, go into it and do "cmake ../repository_name", this will call CMake using the "CMakelists.txt" file in the repository (the root directory of the project) but will generate all the build files needed into "build/", this way you'll not pollute the repository with generated build files.

 - Once the build files are generated, and while you still are in "build/", you can build the project using "make", this will use the generated Makefiles to build the project executable "Main" into "bin/" (this and various object files in "build/")

-- To properly run the executable, go into src/, and call it with "../bin/Main", calling it from "src/" is required at the moment since there's still relative paths used in the code, in a further update we will change that.
+- To properly run the executable, go into build/bin/, and call it with "./Main", calling it is required at the moment since there's still relative paths used in the code, in a further update we will change that.